eqNj/eqN-PD2-Filter/README.md

 The version known as 'eqN-Specialized-LLD' is the same as 'eqN-All-In-One', however it hides Super/Large Health and Mana potions after character level 75 at filter levels above 'Relaxed' and it shows details for LLD crafting on applicable base items on the 'ShowRecipes' filter level.

-Currently, these filters are stylized in such a way as to require the use of the new HD text introduced with Season 7 of Project Diablo 2.
+#### <ins>Currently, these filters are stylized in such a way as to require the use of the new in-game setting HD text (enabled by default) introduced with Season 7 of Project Diablo 2.
+This allows more colors for text that this filter uses.</ins>

-##### If you intend to use a locally version of these filters, do note that the file will be encoded as 'ISO 8859-1' and needs to be saved with that encoding.
-This is due to the use of special characters not originally available in the default encoding of UTF-8.
+#### <ins>If you intend to use a locally edited version of these filters, do note that the file will be encoded as 'ISO 8859-1' and needs to be saved with that encoding.
+This is due to the use of special characters not originally available in the default encoding of UTF-8.</ins>

 To those interested: these filters are specially designed to be 100% functional with the in-game filter level setting 'Show All Items' and will apply all filter aesthetic (item name and description) effects to every item.